InTEGr8or/cli-quiz/README.md

 * [X] ~~*Tally a list of results at the end of the test.*~~ [2020-10-07]
 * [ ] Add code tests to the project
 * [ ] Add several quizzes and expand questions.
+* [ ] Move quizzes into an open-source repo of some modern type.